Passerano Marmorito: in the ancient fiefdom of the Radicati the roots of Pope Francis.

 It is about 30 km from Asti, the provincial capital.

-Passerano Marmorito is a "young" municipal institution, formed in 1929 by the union of the ancient towns of Passerano, Primeglio-Schierano and part of Marmorito.
+Passerano Marmorito is a recently formed institution: it was founded in 1929 by the union of the municipalities of Passerano, Primeglio-Schierano and part of Marmorito.

 Food and wine and typical products.